HemingwayLee/sample-binary-tree-csharp/README.md

 }
 ```

-## Result of running in this sample code
+## Result of running this sample code
 ```
 After inserting val 10..
 10